-- host String representing the hostname or IP address the PostgreSQL server resides on.
-Use the empty string to indicate a connection to localhost via Unix-Domain sockets instead of TCP/IP. - db String representing the name of the database on the server to connect to. - user String representing the user name to use for authentication. - password String representing the unencrypted password to use for authentication. - port String representing the port to use for communication with the PostgreSQL server. - options String representing further runtime options for the PostgreSQL server. - tty String representing the tty or file to use for debugging messages from the PostgreSQL server.
+host String representing the hostname or IP address the PostgreSQL server resides on.
+Use the empty string to indicate a connection to localhost via Unix-Domain sockets instead of TCP/ db String representing the name of the database on the server to connect to.

+IP.

+password String representing the unencrypted password to use for authentication.

+port String representing the port to use for communication with the PostgreSQL server.

+options String representing further runtime options for the PostgreSQL server.

+tty String representing the tty or file to use for debugging messages from the PostgreSQL server.